electron/electron/docs/api/app.md

 ### `app.createThumbnailFromPath(path, maxSize)` _macOS_ _Windows_

 * `path` String - path to a file that we intend to construct a thumbnail out of.
-* `maxSize` Object[]
-  * `width`  Integer - the maximum width, in pixels, that the thumbnail returned can be.
-  * `height` Integer - the maximum height, in pixels, that the thumbnail returned can be.
+* `maxSize` [Size](structures/size.md) - the maximum width and height the thumbnail returned can be.
 The Windows implementation will ignore this parameter and scale the height according to `width`.

 Returns `Promise<NativeImage>` - fulfilled with the file's thumbnail preview image, which is a [NativeImage](native-image.md).